oswriter/opensourcewriter.com/content/post/solus-3-and-the-road-ahead.md

-tags = ["Solus", "Budgie Desktop", "Ikey", "elementary", "Ubuntu MATE", "Linux Mint", "Pantheon", "Cinnamon", "GNOME", "Snaps", "Flatpak", "GTK", "Qt"] categories = ["Big Picture"] title = "Solus 3 and the Road Ahead"
+tags = ["Solus", "Budgie Desktop", "Ikey", "elementary", "Ubuntu MATE", "Linux Mint", "Pantheon", "Cinnamon", "GNOME", "Snaps", "Flatpak", "GTK", "Qt"] categories = ["Big Picture"] title = "Solus 3 and the Road Ahead" description = "Solus gains snaps, an updated Linux kernel, and questions about the future."
 +++

 August 15 marked the release of [Solus 3](https://solus-project.com/2017/08/15/solus-3-released/), which is so numbered because it is the "third iteration" of the Linux-based operating system since its move to a "rolling" release model in 2016.
 This release comes with the latest version of the [Budgie Desktop](https://budgie-desktop.org/2017/08/18/release-of-budgie-10-4/) (10.4) and also provides built-in support for [Snaps](https://snapcraft.io/docs/snaps/intro), the self-contained packaging format sponsored by Canonical Ltd., the parent company of [Ubuntu](https://www.ubuntu.com/).
 Solus 3 also represents a shift away from default installation of the long-term support branch of the [Linux kernel](https://www.kernel.org/) (4.9.x) to the latest stable release (4.12.8 as of this writing).